Freud's seduction theory

-Freud’s seduction theory
+Theory

 On the evening of April 21, 1896, Sigmund Freud presented a paper before his colleagues at the Society for Psychiatry and Neurology in Vienna, entitled "The Aetiology of Hysteria".
 Using a sample of 18 patients—male and female—from his practice, he concluded that all of them had been the victims of sexual assaults by various caretakers.
 The cause of the patient's distress lay in a trauma inflicted by an actor in the child's social environment.
 The source of internal psychic pain lay in an act inflicted upon the child from outside.
 This led to his well-known "seduction theory".

 The medical journals of that time did not report Freud's lecture.
 In the Wiener klinische Wochenschrift, published weekly in Vienna, on May 14, 1896, three papers were reported from the April 21 meeting (p.
 420).
 Two of the papers were reported in the usual manner.
 Invariably, the practice was to give the title of a paper, a brief summary of its contents, and an account of the ensuing discussion.
 But in the citation of the last paper, there was a break with tradition.
 The report reads as follows: Docent Sigm.
 Freud: Über die Ätiologie der Hysterie (Sigmund Freud, lecturer: On the Aetiology of Hysteria.)
 There was no summary and no discussion.
 Freud published it a few weeks later in the Wiener klinische Rundschau.

 On the other hand, Freud had no trouble publishing three papers on the subject in a matter of months.
 Doubt has been cast on the notion that the occurrence of child sexual abuse was not acknowledged by most of Freud's colleagues.
 It has been pointed out that they were skeptical about Freud's claims of one hundred percent confirmation of his theory, and would have been aware of criticisms that his suggestive clinical procedures were liable to produce findings of doubtful validity.

 Freud's seduction theory emphasizes the causative impact of nurture: the shaping of the mind by experience.
 This theory held that hysteria and obsessional neurosis are caused by repressed memories of infantile sexual abuse.
 Infantile sexual abuse, the root of all neurosis, is premature introduction of sexuality into the experience of the child.
 Trauma creates affects and thoughts that simply cannot be integrated.
-The adult who had a normal, non traumatic childhood is able to contain and assimilate sexual feelings into a continuous sense of self.
+The adult who had a normal, non-traumatic childhood is able to contain and assimilate sexual feelings into a continuous sense of self.
 Freud proposed that adults who experienced sexual abuse as a child suffer from unconscious memories and feelings incompatible with the central mass of thoughts and feelings that constitute his or her experience.
 Psychic disorders are a direct consequence of experiences that cannot be assimilated.
-Unconscious memories of infantile sexual abuse was a necessary condition for the development of certain disorders, hysteria in particular.
+Infantile sexual abuse was a necessary condition for the development of certain disorders, hysteria in particular.
 But another condition had to be met: There had to be an unconscious memory of the abuse.